voschezang/coding-handbook/documentation.md

 **Comments**

 Comments are metadata.
 They do increase maintenance.
+In contrast to programming languages, they do not have syntax or grammar restrictions.
+They can be tailored towards the audience, e.g. in a native language rather than english.

 A few categories:

 - Functional comments: `TODO`, `SMELL`
     - These can be useful even if they are never addressed.
 They visualize code quality and warn contributes about missing or broken functionality.